 NOTES:

-- We have never referred to our statistics as representing the number of secret meetings; rather it refers to the number of confidential items considered in Ordinary or Special Meetings.
+• We have never referred to our statistics as representing the number of confidential meetings; rather it refers to the number of confidential items or items containing confidential attachments considered in Ordinary or Special Meetings.

-- We have always acknowledged that there are no actual decisions made in closed sessions; having said that, it is often difficult, if not impossible, to determine what the decision actually was and how councillors came to their decision given the information published in meeting minutes.
+• We have always acknowledged that there are no actual decisions made in closed sessions; having said that, it is often difficult, if not impossible, to determine from published meeting minutes what the decision actually was and how Councillors came to their decision given the information published.

 Relevant legislation (current)